What is CapEx and OpEx

 A business that wants to boost its profits and book value can opt to incur a capital expense by purchasing a new machine rather than leasing one.
 It will have to deduct a small portion of it as an expense in that accounting year.
 In such a case, the business’ balance sheet would indicate a higher value of assets and net income.
 It also means that it would save very little on tax.

 Capital expenditures entail huge investments in goods that are placed on the balance sheet and are then depreciated over the life of the asset.
 On the other hand, operating expenditures appear on the profit and loss A/C. They relate to costs incurred on a continuous basis.
 If you are in an organization that anticipates quick growth or technological changes, OpEx should suit you best.
 Instead of purchasing a capital good and then get stuck with it, you will be better of leasing one.
 Once you pay your leasing fee, there will be no further financial obligation on your part.
-But if you cannot avoid CapEx, and have no limited access to capital investments (sounds like a CapEx controller dream), you should go for it.
+But if you cannot avoid CapEx, and have no limited access to capital investments (sounds like a CapEx controller dream), you should go for it and make sure that you have CapEx project management professional on a full-time basis.
 Now you have the answer to this, what is CapEx and OpEx, and it is upon you to decide which one to go with.

 Posted on: in Tips and Tricks